emjkenz/Cinema-Release-Schedule/README.md

 **Browse movies now showing:**

-Users can browse all movies that are currently streaming on screen by clicking the "EVENTS" button on nar bar.
+Users can browse current movie events by clicking the "EVENTS" button on nav bar.

-This will take them to the events page, where they can scroll down the screen to view all listed movies.
+This will take them to the events page, where they can view upcoming movie events such as double features and movie marathons.
 ![Movie Showing Now](assets/images/movie-now-showing.gif)

 **Select cinema by location:**

-Users can selecte a cinema by location from a menu list which contains all cinemas or by searching for a specifc localtion using the search bar.
+Users can select a cinema location from either scrolling a menu list of cinemas or by searching for a specifc location using the search bar.

 After selecting a location, only the movies currently playing at the chosen cinema will be shown.
 ![Select Cinema](assets/images/select-cinema.gif)